sictweb/bti425-2020/notes/angular-forms-intro.md

 * Once the Angular app configured properly, we will add some data in a Component to be used with the form.

-* We will then show the changes required to the form as well as each of the standard form elements to "bind" our data (using "two-way" binding) and "submit" the form.
+* Finally, we will show the changes required to the form as well as each of the standard form elements to "bind" our data (using "two-way" binding) and "submit" the form.

-* Finally, we will illustrate some of the special CSS classes Angular uses to automatically track the "state" of elements, ie: "untouched", "dirty", "invalid", etc.

 Once this is compete, a brief summary of the highlights and dev tips are presented.